kingonly/PlebTLV/content/faq.md

 # Who can apply to the program?
 Anyone that wants to build a Bitcoin or a Lightning venture.
 # What's the program's format?
 First 4-8 weeks are dedicated to training and ideation.
 Selected mentors with work closely with the teams to refine their ideas and implement a prototype.
 Based on the initial work, Plep TLV will decide whether to continue working with the team and enter a second stage (2-3 months) where we provide continued mentoring, funding and access to our global network.
-The goal of the second stage it to prepare the company for an initial release (MVP) and secure addtional funds.
+The goal of the second stage it to prepare the company for an initial release (MVP) and secure additional funds.
 # How much do you invest?
 Based on the project’s stage and needs, teams will receive investment offers.
 Investment terms and tools will vary for each project.
 # Do you provide an office space?